NoumanSalik7/Webcam_Filters/README.md

 # Webcam_Filters
 Project description : In this project video input is taken from webcam and is put into the webpage canvas and different filters are applied to the image he and it can also be downloaded.
+Please open the file on local server.